 Investment and trade were a part of the civilized society much before banks evolved.
-People would purchase land/property and sell or lease it for gains.
+People would purchase land/ property and sell or lease it for gains.
 Even after banks and other investment avenues surfaced, most people still prefer investing in real estate as a great way to earn a regular income and create wealth.
 Think about it, if you invest in a property and lease it out, you start earning rental income every month.
 After 10 or 15 years, when you sell the property, the price would have increased giving you a lump sum payout.

-A bank primarily accepts deposits from its customers at a specific rate of interest and offers loans to prospective borrowers at relatively higher rates, earning in the bargain.
+A bank primarily accepts deposits from its customers at a specific rate of interest and offers loans to prospective borrowers at relatively higher rates, earning them the margin.
 It does not invest its own money.
 It takes money from the fixed deposit customers and lends it to borrowers.
 Over time, fixed deposits became a preferred investment option for many people since they were simple and the returns were guaranteed by the bank.

 In this article, we will talk about real estate investment vs fixed deposit.